Sparse Conic Reformulation of Structured QCQPs based on Copositive Optimization with Applications in Stochastic Optimization: An alternative approach to sparse reformulations

 where $\KK_0\subseteq \R^{k},\ \KK_i\subseteq \R^{n-k},\ i \in \irg{1}{S}$ are convex cones, which we refer to as \textit{ground cones}.
 We often use $\CMP$ without its arguments as a colloquial term, in case the respective ground cones are not important to, or clear from, the context at hand.
 The same is true for all abbreviations of its inner and outer approximations that will be discussed later in the text.

 We call $\CMP$ the cone of \textit{completable, completely positive, connected components} and we will justify that name in a latter section.
 Further, we define $\mathrm{gen} \CMP$ to be the set of its generators, i.e.\ the set we obtain by omitting the $\conv$-operator in the definition of $\CMP$.
+We also like to note, that for the case $S = 1$ the cone $\CMP$ reduces to $\CPP$, with its ground cone given by $\KK_0\times\KK_1$.
+Further, if $k=n$ the ground cone reduces to $\KK_0$, so that $\CMP$ can be seen as a generalization of $\CPP$.
+However, we will see later in the text, that in fact a certain type of correspondence holds between the two objects (see \cref{rem:RemarkonCMP}).

-\subsection{Main result: a new type of convex reformulation, with reduced dimensionality}
+\subsection{Main result: a new type of convex reformulation, with reduced dimension}

-The deriviation of our main result relies heavily on the very general framework from \cite{kim_geometrical_2020}, for achieving convex reformulations for a large array of problems.
+The derivation of our main result relies heavily on the very general framework from \cite{kim_geometrical_2020}, for achieving convex reformulations for a large array of problems.
 In the following paragraphs we will give a small and simplified account of their results in order to make the derivation of our main result as transparent as possible.
 The two theorems we discuss shortly are specializations of theorems in \cite{kim_geometrical_2020}, which we prove here for the readers convenience.
 To distinguish this more abstract discussion from the rest of the paper, and to highlight the special role of the sets we are about to introduce, we diverge from the convention of denoting sets via calligraphic capital letters and use blackboard bold capital letters.

 We start out be investigating a more general question.
 So, let $\mathbb{V}$ be a vector space of dimension $n$.
 For a (possibly nonconvex) cone $\mathbb{K}\subseteq \mathbb{V}$, and vectors $\Qb,\Hb_0\in\mathbb{V}$ and a convex set $\mathbb{J}\subseteq\mathrm{conv}(\mathbb{K})$.
 We want to know when we have the equality: